markguinn/silverstripe-fb-like-button/README.md

 There are several other Facebook integration modules out there but I didn't find any that were just a really simple like button.
-This should be super easy to use and it integrates with the OpenGraph module <https://github.com/tractorcow/silverstripe-opengraph>.
+This should be super easy to use and it integrates with the OpenGraph module: <https://github.com/tractorcow/silverstripe-opengraph>.

 ## Requirements
 Silverstripe 3.0+

+## Maintainer
+Mark Guinn - markguinn@gmail.com
+Pull requests welcome.

 ## Installation
 Download this module into a folder in the root of your project.
 Does not require /dev/build.